apache/gravitino/docs/table-partitioning-bucketing-sort-order.md

 import TabItem from '@theme/TabItem';

 ## Table partitioning

+To create a partitioned table, you should provide the following two components to construct a valid partitioned table.

-Currently, Gravitino supports the following partitioning strategies:
+- Partitioning strategy.
+It defines how Gravitino will distribute table data across partitions. currently Gravitino supports the following partitioning strategies.

 :::note
 The `score`, `createTime`, and `city` appearing in the table below refer to the field names in a table.